 Expenses you incur to maintain or improve your skills for your job are deductible, according to the IRS.
 That means if you are a history teacher, tickets for a documentary movie with new, related information about a historical event is deductible because you are watching it to maintain or improve your professional knowledge.
 However, education expenses for a new job are not deductible.
 The movie has to be related to your current job for you to claim it.
 Keep detailed records concerning the time, place and importance of the film to support your claim.

 If your movie tickets are part of a charitable donation, you may be able to claim a deduction.
 The fine print on this example is that you can deduct only what you spend beyond the fair market price of the ticket.
 For instance, if at a fundraiser you purchase movie tickets for $100 that would typically cost $30, your charitable contribution is $70.
 That $70 is deductible.
 Benefits for film-funding charities sometimes offer overpriced tickets to a screening to raise money for students and grants.
 If you support an institution in this manner, the amount you spend that is over the fair market value of the entertainment you receive is considered a deductible expense.

 Film Industry Professionals

 Simply because you work in movies doesn't mean that every movie you see will be considered a business expense by the IRS.
 In fact, if you attempt to deduct every movie you see, that will raise a red flag.
-The most important element of claiming movie tickets as a business expense as a film professional is keeping thorough records and receipts that explain the business need to see each film.
+The most important element of claiming movie tickets as a business expense as a film professional or claiming tax deductions for entertainment industry professionals is keeping thorough records and receipts that explain the business need to see each film.
 Whether you are an actor, technician, writer, director or producer, make claiming a movie ticket easier on yourself by keeping the receipt and the ticket stapled together, along with an explanation of why this particular film was a business requirement.